MARKET SNAPSHOT: Stock Market Fights To Scale New Heights With Fed Minutes, Earnings Ahead

 The release of the Fed minutes is "today's key event, with traders looking for further insight into the Fed's interest-rate plans," said Craig Erlam, senior market analyst at Oanda, in a note.

 "With third-quarter earnings season getting under way--including results from Delta and BlackRock today and J.P.
-Morgan and Citigroup tomorrow--there should be no shortage of newsflow," he added.
+Morgan and Citigroup tomorrow--there should be no shortage of news flow," he said.

 What could move the markets?

 The Fed minutes are scheduled to arrive at 2 p.m.
-Eastern Time, and a report on August job openings is due to hit at 10 a.m.
-Eastern.
+Eastern Time.

 Chicago Fed President Charles Evans said one more rate-increase before the end of 2017 isn't set in stone, during a speech in Zurich.
 Wall Street is pricing in a more than 90% chance of a rate increase by the end of the year according to CME Group data.